-From 1 April 2020, we're making changes to the data we collect and the services we provide through a new agreement with the Geospatial Commission called the Public Sector Geospatial Agreement.
+We're making changes to the data we collect and the services we provide through a new agreement with the Geospatial Commission called the Public Sector Geospatial Agreement.

 This agreement creates greater opportunities for OS Partners, developers and the public sector, including:

 - New, richer data

 We’re also making it easier for the private sector to use OS’s trusted and valuable information in innovative products and services for the UK market.